-Our motto, “kulia i ka nu’u,” means we strive for the summit, involves a continual process reflection and perseverance to push ourselves to new heights.
+Our motto, “kulia i ka nu’u,” to strive for the summit, is reflected by our continual process reflection and perseverance to push ourselves to new heights.

 While our community offers very limited STEM educational opportunities, Team 3880 opens its doors to all students and facilitates the development of their personal passions and corresponding skills.
-From welding to graphic design, students are encouraged to do what they love with a motto: “Be excellent & bring out that which is excellence in others.”
+From welding to graphic design, students are encouraged to do what they love with the credo: “Be excellent while bringing out that which is excellence in others.”
 With this, many students come in and start new programs or projects based on personal interest.
 The program gives students a feeling of purpose because they are able to make a difference in their personal life, for the robotics team and for the community.
-The students in this program develop a drive & the ability to work hard & produce high quality work.
+The students in this program develop a drive, the ability to work hard and produce high quality work.
 Through our industrial and design cycle process, Team 3880 seeks to give students a taste of rigorous, time-bound problems in hopes of preparing all students to flourish in a 21st century career field.

-Tiki Technologies began in 2010, on the Big Island.
+Tiki Technologies began in 2010, on the Big Island of Hawai’i.
 Since our first meeting, each student and mentor commits to our Core Values:

 1) Develop rigorous STEM aptitudes for all students.

 2) Leverage the diversity of our team to create a premier program that will benefit future generations of students.